 **All Applicants please note: modules listed in the course outline above are indicative of the current set of modules for this course, but these are subject to change from year to year.
 Please check the college calendar for the full academic content of any given course for the current year.

 In UCC, we use the term programme and course interchangeably to describe what a person has registered to study in UCC and its constituent colleges, schools and departments.

 During the two teaching periods, there are daily classes that typically consist of one to two hours of morning lectures followed by two to three hours of afternoon practical sessions in the computer lab.
 For every hour of taught classes, students are expected to spend two to three hours on self-directed study.
-An overnight stay may be required for attendance at the national conferences, depending on their location, but the weekend field trip is within easy travelling distance of Cork.
+An overnight stay may be required for attendance at the national conferences, depending on their location.
 Students are made aware of the dates of these events at the earliest opportunity and they are a compulsory part of the course.

 Because of the very practical nature of the subject, there is a large element of coursework with some of the taught modules assessed entirely through computer-based exercises, written reports, projects and practical activities.
 Some modules are also assessed through a combination of coursework and examination at the end of each of the two teaching periods.
 Students are assessed on valuable transferable skills that include written, mathematical, problem-solving and oral assignments, many of which are completed individually or in small groups.

-The core teaching staff for the course are Dr Fiona Cawkwell, Mr Darius Bartlett and Ms Helen Bradley, from the Department of Geography.
-Additional teaching is provided by colleagues from the Department of Computer Science and the university’s research centres.
+The core teaching staff for the course are Dr Fiona Cawkwell and Dr Paul Holloway, from the Department of Geography.
+Additional teaching is provided by colleagues from the university’s research centres.
 This teaching is complemented by an active programme of seminars presented by invited guest speakers, who are practicing geoinformaticians from a variety of academic, commercial and government settings.

 Why Choose This Course